ModdingTwins/AuctionHouse/README.md

 this command to get to the last item you looked at.
 + `/myoffers`: an ui with a list of items you added to the auction house will appear, you can remove items from there.

+[ Project Is Not Finished & Has Not Been Tested! ]